Two acts on a parish-admin platform

 The starting point

-Provstiskyen is a Danish administration platform for parish councils: the bookkeeping, reporting, and appropriations workflow that runs ~40 of the country's ~100 deaneries.
-It had been built and maintained for roughly ten years by the founder, single-handed, in R and Shiny, with ShinyProxy hosting one R process per user on a 16-core / 64 GB host.
-(R is a popular default for business and biology in Denmark; less so for serving a production multi-tenant web app to thousands of users.)
-It worked.
-It had steady customers.
+Provstiskyen is a Danish administration platform for parish councils: the bookkeeping, reporting, and appropriations workflow that runs about half of the country's deaneries.
+It had been built and run single-handed for about ten years, in R and Shiny, with ShinyProxy hosting one R process per user on a 16-core / 64 GB host.
+It worked, and it had steady paying customers.
 It was a success-at-scale problem: every new user added a fixed per-user resource bill, and the cold-start experience was rough.

-Kubernetes solved the cost-and-elasticity story.
-Cold-start was still the visible problem.
-Users felt every second of the 50-second login wait, and deploys took long enough that we were shipping monthly instead of daily.
-The next year was a sustained optimisation pass on the legacy stack, before any rewrite.
+Kubernetes solved cost and elasticity.
+Cold start was still the visible problem.
+Users felt every second of the 50-second login wait, and deploys took long enough that we shipped monthly instead of daily.
+The next stretch, through 2024 and into 2025, was a sustained optimisation pass on the legacy stack.

 Pre-warmed pod pool

-Flame graph + Polars + a single stored procedure
+Flame graph, Polars, and a single stored procedure

-Startup time was 50 seconds even after the pod-pool work, because every newly-claimed pod had to load the app's data into memory before serving the first page.
-I profiled the startup path with R's flame-graph tooling and found two things worth fixing:
+With the pod pool in place, the user-facing wait was no longer "wait for R to start"; it was "wait for the newly-claimed pod to load the app's data into memory before serving the first page", about 32 seconds.
+I profiled that startup path with R's flame-graph tooling and found two things worth fixing:

-- Many separate database round-trips during the initialisation phase.
-Each one was small and harmless on its own, but they were sequential, and sequential network round-trips against MariaDB stack up fast.
+- Many separate database round-trips during initialisation.
+Each was small and harmless on its own, but they were sequential, and sequential network round-trips against MariaDB stack up fast.
 I consolidated them into a single stored procedure that returns every table the app needs in one response.

 - Two compute-heavy R functions on the startup path: financial data transformations the app needed before any UI could render.
 I ported both to Polars (the Rust-based dataframe library, called from R via its arrow integration).
 More than 10 seconds saved on those two functions alone.

-After a year of optimising R Shiny, it became clear the architecture itself had a
+After a year of optimising R Shiny, the architecture itself was the ceiling.
+Per-user R

-ceiling.
-Per-user processes don't scale to ten times the user count, the R ecosystem
+processes don't scale to ten times the user count.
+The R ecosystem for web-first concerns

-for web-first concerns (auth, tenancy, caching) is thinner than the Python or
+(auth, tenancy, caching) is thinner than the Python or TypeScript equivalents.
+And a

-app.R plus the surrounding modules and helper scripts) was slowing
+44,000-line R codebase (one large app.R plus surrounding modules and helper

 The stack I chose, with the reasoning: